SoonerSafe Rules & Regulations

 - Community or neighborhood safe rooms are not eligible for this rebate.

 - If you live in a mobile home, you must own both the mobile home itself and the land it is located on to be eligible for the rebate.

 - If you live in a rented house you are not eligible for this rebate.
 Only single-family residential homeowners are eligible to receive the rebate for their primary residence.

-- If you have already installed a safe room, or are having it installed now, that safe room is not eligible for this rebate.
+- If you have already installed a safe room, are having it installed now, or are planning to have it installed at any time prior to receiving notification that you have been selected as a SoonerSafe rebate recipient, that safe room is not eligible for this rebate.
 Previously installed safe rooms are not eligible.

 - Retrofitting or repairing an existing storm shelter to meet FEMA specifications does not qualify.
 However, you may be eligible for a new safe room.

 - You may not build or install the safe room yourself.

 - If the safe room you choose to have installed is not a pre-fabricated or manufactured design, you or your contractor may be required to submit additional documentation to verify the safe room meets all federal regulations associated with this program.

 - If your home is in a floodplain and you have flood insurance, you may be eligible for the rebate.
 You would not be eligible for a below ground safe room, but you may be eligible for an above ground safe room.
 However, other agencies will have to approve your specific situation.
 You may be required to provide more information.

 - If you live on historic property, or in a historic district you may be eligible for the rebate.
 However, other agencies will have to approve your specific situation.
 You may be required to provide more information.